 How Smart Machines Think, by Sean Gerrish

-If you’re looking to get offline and learn more about the world of data analytics, you can get a full data analytics reading list here.
+If you’re looking to get offline and learn more about the world of data analytics, you can get a full data analytics reading list in this article.

 8. Summary and further reading